 Department of Justice seeks to improve access to justice for victims and survivors of crime and to support projects and activities that encourage the development of new approaches, promote access to justice, improve the capacity of service providers, foster the establishment of referral networks, and/or increase awareness of services available to victims of crime and their families.
 The Child Advocacy Centres (CACs) Initiative funding is available to organizations like the Archway Society whose programs and activities are aligned with the Victims Fund and Government of Canada priorities.
 Archway Society’s Oak Center brings together a multi-disciplinary team to provide a coordinated and comprehensive response to address the needs of children, youth and their families in cases where abuse is suspected.
 We seek to minimize system-induced trauma and support longer-term well-being by providing a child-friendly facility for young victims and their families to seek services ideally under one roof.
 We are very proud of our leadership in this area and happy to partner with Department of Justice on our Child and Youth Advocacy Centre – the Oak Centre.

-Legal Services Society provides innovative and collaborative legal aid services that enable people with low incomes to effectively address their issues within the justice system, so they can find lasting and timely solutions to their legal issues.
-To advance that goal, LSS builds partnerships with community groups that help people to access and use public legal education and information (PLEI) resources and other LSS services to solve legal problems, and that raise awareness of the LSS services in the community through outreach activities.
-The Archway Society for Domestic Peace is proud to be a community partner with Legal Services Society in providing these services.
+Legal Aid BC provides innovative and collaborative legal aid services that enable people with low incomes to effectively address their issues within the justice system, so they can find lasting and timely solutions to their legal issues.
+To advance that goal, LABC builds partnerships with community groups that help people to access and use public legal education and information (PLEI) resources and other LABC services to solve legal problems, and that raise awareness of the LABC services in the community through outreach activities.
+Archway Society for Domestic Peace is proud to be a Legal Aid BC community partner in providing these services.